-- Article 21 (1) In addition to trust business, a trust company may engage in trust agreement agency services, operations for the purchase and sale, etc. of beneficial interests in trusts, electronic payment instruments-related business, and property management services (but only those though which it manages property of the same kind as the trust property stated in its operational method statement (meaning an operational method statement as referred to in Article 4, paragraph (2), item (iii) or Article 8, paragraph (2), item (iii)) in the same way as the way that it manages the trust property stated therein). - (2) In addition to operations in which it engages pursuant to the provisions of the preceding paragraph, a trust company, with the approval of the Prime Minister, may engage in operations that are unlikely to interfere with its proper and reliable engagement in its trust services, and which are related to those trust services. - (3) If a trust company seeks the approval referred to in the preceding paragraph, it must submit a written application to the Prime Minister accompanied by a document giving the details and mechanisms of the operations in which it will engage as well as the reasons for engaging in those operations. - (4) A trust company must have the approval of the Prime Minister to change the details or mechanisms of operations in which it is engaged pursuant to the provisions of paragraph (2). - (5) A trust company may not engage in other operations beyond those in which it engages pursuant to the provisions of paragraphs (1) and (2). - (6) If a written application for Article 3 licensing or Article 7, paragraph (1) registration states that the applicant will engage in operations other than those in which it will engage pursuant to paragraph (1), and the applicant is so licensed or registered, the applicant is deemed to have obtained the approval referred to in paragraph (2) to engage in those operations.
+- Article 21 (1) In addition to trust business, a trust company may engage in trust agreement agency services, operations for the purchase and sale, etc. of beneficial interests in trusts, electronic payment instruments-related business, and property management services (but only those though which it manages property of the same kind as the trust property stated in its business rules(meaning business rules as referred to in Article 4, paragraph (2), item (iii) or Article 8, paragraph (2), item (iii)) in the same way as the way that it manages the trust property stated therein). - (2) In addition to operations in which it engages pursuant to the provisions of the preceding paragraph, a trust company, with the approval of the Prime Minister, may engage in operations that are unlikely to interfere with its proper and reliable engagement in its trust business, and which are related to those trust business. - (3) If a trust company seeks the approval referred to in the preceding paragraph, it must submit a written application to the Prime Minister accompanied by a document giving the details and methods of the operations in which it will engage as well as the reasons for engaging in those operations. - (4) A trust company must have the approval of the Prime Minister to change the details or methods of operations in which it is engaged pursuant to the provisions of paragraph (2). - (5) A trust company may not engage in other operations beyond those in which it engages pursuant to the provisions of paragraphs (1) and (2). - (6) If a written application for license as referred to in Article 3 or registration as referred to in Article 7, paragraph (1) states that the applicant will engage in operations other than those in which it will engage pursuant to paragraph (1), and the applicant is so licensed or registered, the applicant is deemed to have obtained the approval referred to in paragraph (2) to engage in those operations.

-(Entrustment of a Third Party with Trust Services)
+(Entrustment of a Third Party with Trust Business)